dazuma/toys/toys/docs/guide.md

 in a Toys directory.
 You can then include it from any subtools defined in other files in that same directory.

+#### Mixin initializers

+Sometimes a mixin will want to initialize some state before the tool executes.
+For example, the `:highline` mixin creates an instance of Highline during tool initialization.
+To do so, provide a `to_initialize` block in the mixin block.
+The initializer block is called within the context of the tool before it initializes, so it has access to the tool's built-in context and options.

+If you provide extra arguments when you `include` a mixin, those are passed to the initializer block.

+For example, suppose the `"common_test_code"` mixin needs to behave differently depending on the type of tests (unit vs integration).
+Let's have the subtools pass a value to the mixin's initializer:

+    tool "test" do
+      mixin "common_test_code" do
+        # Initialize the mixin, and receive the argument passed to include
+        to_initialize do |type|
+          # Initializers are called in the context of the tool, and so can
+          # affect the tool's state.
+          set(:test_type, type)
+        end

+        def setup
+          puts "Setting up #{get(:test_type)}..."
+        end
+      end

+      tool "unit" do
+        # Pass an extra argument to include
+        include "common_test_code", "unit"
+        def run
+          setup
+          puts "run only unit tests here..."
+        end
+      end

+      tool "integration" do
+        include "common_test_code", "integration"
+        def run
+          setup
+          puts "run only integration tests here..."
+        end
+      end
+    end

 ### Using Constants

 You can define and use Ruby cconstants, i.e. names beginning with a capital